Azure/azure-quickstart-templates/jboss-eap-standalone-rhel8/README.md

    - **RHSM Pool ID** - RedHat subscription Manager Pool ID.

-   - Leave the rest of the parameter values as it is and accept the terms and conditions before clicking on Purchase.
+   - Leave the rest of the parameter values as it is and accept the terms and conditions before clicking on Purchase

 ## Deployment Time